datacarpentry/python-ecology-lesson/episodes/08-working-with-sql.md

 cur = con.cursor()

-# the result of a "cursor.execute" can be iterated over by row
+# The result of a "cursor.execute" can be iterated over by row
 for row in cur.execute('SELECT * FROM species;'):
     print(row)

-#Be sure to close the connection.
+# Be sure to close the connection
 con.close()
 ```